abd3lgh4f0r/LOG-ANALYZER/README.md

 # LOG-ANALYZER

-This project is a a system
+This project automates web server log analysis, focusing on Apache server logs, and detects web attacks.
+Additionally, it features a user-friendly dashboard for enhanced monitoring and visualization.

 # Key Features
-- **Web Interface**: User-friendly Flask-based interface for seamless monitoring and interaction with the C2 server.

-- **Multithreading**: Ensures optimal performance by adeptly handling multiple agents concurrently.

-- **Command Execution**: Facilitates secure and controlled execution of commands on connected agents.

 ## How to Run